 7. Fence the pond

 Advantages Of Sustainable Fish Farming

-- With sustainable aquaculture there is the advantage of control and choice of fish to rear.
+- With sustainable aquaculture, there is the advantage of control and choice of fish to breed.
 Harvest can be done at will, the farm is close at hand and secure as long as the fish stay healthy and are well fed.
 The stock is the fish farmers personal property.